HenroRitchie/docker-node-red-nginx/README.md

    1. The path, which defines where the cookie is valid.
       * The path of the user instance id is defined as '/100001/ui' and '/100001/worldmap'
       * The cookie is set to access the '/100001/' path.
 This allows the cookie to be valid for both the ui and the worldmap URI's.
       * For the admin interface the reverse proxy defines the require path as '/admin/'.
-This allows a admin user, which usaully has the most power, to access all the different Node-Red admin interfaces with a single login and cookie.
+This allows a admin user, which usaully has the most power, to access all the different Node-RED admin interfaces with a single login and cookie.
 All the admin interfaces are available on '/admin/100001/', '/admin/100002/' etc.
 1. The reverse proxy receives the request from the user's browser to access their instance.
 The previously generated cookie is sent with.
 The reverse proxy request the authentication route to verify the login information before allowing access.
 The cookie is decrypted to obtain the username and password of the user.
 The username is used to retrieve the password from the database.
 The password is first decrypted as it is stored encrypted in the database, and then compared to the provided password.
 If the two passwords match the authentication route responds with an HTTP 200 result.
 If anything in this process fails or if the password is incorrect the authetication route responds with an HTTP 401 result.
 1. If a HTTP 200 result is received the reverse proxy redirects the user as per the path defined in the cookie.
 This basically allows the user access to their dashboard.
 1. If a HTTP 401 result is received the user is directed back to the login screen.